-While enjoying the peace at home, you can burn quite a few calories using a treadmill.
+While enjoying the peace at home as opposed to running outside, you can burn quite a few calories doing a treadmill workout.
 Ultimately, shedding a few pounds will help you look leaner and smarter.

-Treadmills have several options that allow you to adjust your pace, either walking, jogging, or running.
+Treadmills allow you to adjust your pace, either walking, jogging, or running.
 You can do any of these while staying at the same place and stopping whenever you feel like stopping.
 Considering you are a beginner; the pace of your walk should be less than 5km/h.
-Similarly, the pace should increase to 8.5km/h while jogging and anything above 7.5km/h is considered running.
+Similarly, the pace should increase to 8.5km/h (5 mph) while jogging and anything above 7.5km/h is considered running.

-Using a treadmill every day for cardio exercise is a perfect way to lose some weight.
+A treadmill workout every day for cardio exercise is a perfect way to lose some weight.
 However, it requires discipline, consistency, and motivation to keep your tummy flat.
 A treadmill offers great versatility as it allows you to walk, jog or run, as you desire.
 Most importantly, you can do it while being at the same place and halting when you feel exhausted.

-Treadmill is a great exercise option considering it provides you with a lot of figures.
-Either it is your pace or distance traveled, you can track your progress quite easily.
+Treadmill workout is a great exercise option considering it provides you with a lot of figures.
+Either it is your pace or distance traveled, you can track your progress and fitness level quite easily.
 At the same time, you can tweak and adjust your pace or distance with time, which is a huge plus point.

-Here is a detailed overview of the ideal treadmill speeds to achieve your weight-loss goals if you are a beginner.
+Here is a detailed overview of the ideal speeds on a treadmill to achieve your weight-loss goals if you are a beginner.

 Walking is probably the perfect way to start a weight-loss journey.
 Most diet plans include walking as a means of exercise and losing those extra few calories.
 Not only is walking a low-intensity workout but also quite effective in the long run.

 Now, you can shed that belly fat while walking and remaining in the privacy of your home.
 Isn’t it wonderful?
 Well, it is unless you know the ideal pace while walking on a treadmill.
-If you are looking forward to losing some weight, then a brisk-pace walk is quite effective.
+If you are looking forward to losing some weight and raising your fitness level, then a brisk-pace walk is quite effective.

-Considering you are a beginner, try walking at a pace of around 5km/h.
+Considering you are doing a beginner treadmill workout, try a walking pace of around 5km/h (or 3 miles per hour).
 It is not quite challenging for beginners; however, it is effective.
 With regular increments in your pace, distance traveled, and time, you can now increase your overall pace.

 If walking meets with your stamina easily and you want something more intense, try jogging.
 Jogging should be the next step if you are a pro at walking.
 A medium-intensity cardio exercise like jogging is a long-term solution to keep the extra weight off your body.
 It requires you to move at a brisk pace while allowing you to burn more calories.

-Jogging can be quite challenging, especially when you are looking forward to doing it for long intervals.
+Jogging can be a quite challenging beginner treadmill workout, especially when you are looking forward to doing it for long intervals.

 Most people think that jogging gets them breathing heavily.
 The good news is that it helps burn more calories than walking.
 Obviously, the more energy you exhaust, the more calories you burn, and hence, the results will show up quicker.

-On average, anything between 7.2km/h to 8.5km/h is considered as a jogging pace.
+On average, anything between 7.2km/h to 8.5km/h (5 mph) is considered as a jogging pace.
 This is an average pace that most joggers maintain.
 Anything below this would be considered as walking.